apache/bifromq/README.md

 ### Quick Start

-To quickly set up a BifroMQ server, extract the `bifromq-<VERSION>.tar.gz` file into a directory.
+To quickly set up a Apache BifroMQ server, extract the `apache-bifromq-<VERSION>.tar.gz` file into a directory.
 You will see the following directory structure:

 ```